What is a Qualifying Recognised Overseas Pension Scheme (QROPS)?

 - State Pensions

-Finally if your pension is worth less than £100,000 it is unlikely that a QROPS will make economic sense as the set-up cost will probably not be offset by the tax savings.
+If your pension is worth less than £100,000 it is unlikely that a transfer to a QROPS will make economic sense.

 When is it the right time to consider a QROPS?